amiaopensource/vrecord/README.md

 After the transfer is finished, vrecord will automatically check to make sure that no frames were missed during the capture.
 Check the Terminal window for any error messages.
 If frames were missed you may get the following message: "WARNING: There were pts discontinuities for these frame ranges: ##-##.
 The file may have sync issues."
 The message will give the frame numbers that are missing.
 Check the file immediately at these points and throughout the video to make sure there are no sync issues.
 The tape may need to be redigitized.

+#### Video Capture Views

-* **Broadcast Range Visual mode** — Broadcast Range Visual mode displays the video feed, the video feed with pixels out of broadcast range highlighted, the waveform monitor, and the vectorscope in the vrecord window.
+**Broadcast Range Visual mode** — Broadcast Range Visual mode displays the video feed, the video feed with pixels out of broadcast range highlighted, the waveform monitor, and the vectorscope in the vrecord window.

-* **Full Range Visual mode** - Full Range Visual mode displays the video feed, the video feed with pixels at full range extremes highlighted, the waveform monitor, and the vectorscope in the vrecord window.
+**Full Range Visual mode** - Full Range Visual mode displays the video feed, the video feed with pixels at full range extremes highlighted, the waveform monitor, and the vectorscope in the vrecord window.

-* **Visual + Numerical mode** — Visual and Numerical mode displays your favorite video feeds and scopes as well as numerical values for the characteristics of the video signal in the left sidebar.
+**Visual + Numerical mode** — Visual and Numerical mode displays your favorite video feeds and scopes as well as numerical values for the characteristics of the video signal in the left sidebar.

 ![Alt text](Resources/vrecord_visual_numerical_2016-11-22.jpg "Vrecord in Visual + Numerical Mode")